swiftlang/swift-evolution/proposals/0215-additive-arithmetic-protocol.md

 1. Make  `Numeric`  no longer refine  `ExpressibleByIntegerLiteral`  and not introduce any new protocol.
 This can solve the type checking ambiguity problem in vector protocols, but will break existing code: Functions generic over  `Numeric`  may use integer literals for initialization.
 Plus, Steve Canon also pointed out that it is not mathematically accurate -- there's a canonical homomorphism from the integers to every ring with unity.
 Moreover, it makes sense for vector types to conform to  `Numeric`  to get arithmetic operators, but it is uncommon to make vectors, esp. fixed-rank vectors, be expressible by integer literal.

 2. On top of `AdditiveArithmetic`, add a `MultiplicativeArithmetic` protocol that refines `AdditiveArithmetic`, and make `Numeric` refine `MultiplicativeArithmetic`.
 This would be a natural extension to `AdditiveArithmetic`, but the practical benefit of this is unclear.

+3. Instead of a `zero` static computed property requirement, an `init()` could be used instead, and this would align well with Swift's preference for initializers.
+However, this would force conforming types to have an `init()`, which in some cases could be confusing or misleading.
+For example, it would be unclear whether `Matrix()` is creating a zero matrix or an identity matrix.
+Spelling it as `zero` eliminates that ambiguity.